Learn to fuel the gymnast for optimal performance and longevity in the sport.

 Learn how to fuel your gymnast so that you can avoid the top 3 major nutrition mistakes that keep most gymnasts stuck, struggling, and injured.

 High-level gymnasts are often tired (from inadequate energy or calories), under-fueled (in terms of carbohydrate for the intensity/duration of their workouts), and many report difficulties with sleep at night.

-Sleep is crucial for optimal recovery as this is when the “magic” happens.
-And there is an often-overlooked connection between adequate calories and carbohydrates can help a gymnast going to sleep faster and stay asleep longer.
+Sleep is crucial for optimal recovery.
+This is when the “magic” happens.
+Often there is an overlooked connection between adequate calories and carbohydrates that can help a gymnast fall asleep faster and stay asleep longer.

-In some sense, it doesn’t make sense that gymnasts would have trouble sleeping after a long day of exercise (4-5+ hour workouts AND school, etc.).
-One would think that as hard as high-level gymnasts work out that they’d be totally exhausted by the end of the day.
+To most, it doesn’t make sense that gymnasts would have trouble sleeping after a long day of exercise (4-5+ hour workouts AND school, etc.).
+One would think that as hard as high-level gymnasts work out that they’d be completely exhausted by the end of the day.

-For many, this isn’t always the case, and the sleep issues often center around underfueling, specifically inadequate caloric and carbohydrate intake.
+For many, this isn’t always the case.
+The sleep issues often center around under-fueling, specifically inadequate caloric and carbohydrate intake.

 Let’s review how much sleep a gymnast needs and why it’s so crucial for repair and recovery.
 Per the National Sleep Foundation, 6-13 yr. olds need 9-11 hours a night and 14-17 need 8-10 hours.

 For athletes, aiming for a minimum of 9 hours a night is supported by research in terms of improving athletic performance.